Les Esprits Animaux

+History

+In 2009, band member violinist Tomoe Badiarova recorded two CDs for the Ambronay label.
 Since 2010, Les Esprits Animaux are in residency in the Festival d’Ambronay.
 For three consecutive years, the group has been invited to concert series in the Kerkconcerts in 't Woudt in the Netherlands.
-In 2011, the Fundación “La Caixa” selected Les Esprits Animaux to perform in several cities in Spain within the framework of Festival Antiqva, a part of the 34th edition of the Festival de Música Antigua de Barcelona.
-The band has also played in the Fringe (2010) and Fabulous Fringe 2011 in Utrecht, MA Fringe Festival 2011 in Bruges, Laus Polyphoniae 2011 (AMUZ) in Antwerp, “Göttinger Reihe Historischer Musik“ competition in 2012 in Göttingen and Ghent Festival 2012.
+In 2011, the Fundación La Caixa selected Les Esprits Animaux to perform in several cities in Spain within the framework of Festival Antiqva, a part of the 34th edition of the Festival de Música Antigua de Barcelona.
+The band has also played at the Fringe (2010) and Fabulous Fringe 2011 in Utrecht, MA Fringe Festival 2011 in Bruges, Laus Polyphoniae 2011 (AMUZ) in Antwerp, Göttinger Reihe Historischer Musik competition in 2012 in Göttingen and Ghent Festival in 2012.
 Les Esprits Animaux was selected as “Promising ensemble 2011” in the International Young Artists Platform in Antwerp.

-Other past projects included the Day of “La Petite Bande” in Leuven, concerts in the European Parliament in Brussels representing Ambronay as European Culture Ambassador 2011.
+Other past projects included the Day of La Petite Bande in Leuven, concerts in the European Parliament in Brussels representing Ambronay as European Culture Ambassador 2011.
 After having recorded its first CD for Ambronay Éditions (Harmonia Mundi) with a programme dedicated to G. Ph.
 Telemann in 2011, the ensemble recorded its second CD in 2013 with a programme entitled “Transfigurations” for the same label.
 Les Esprits Animaux has been awarded a Young Ensembles Residency at the Centre Culturel de Rencontre d'Ambronay.
-The ensemble won the International van Wassenaar Competition Utrecht in 2016.
+The ensemble won the International Van Wassenaer Competition Utrecht in 2016.